jpoehls/zduck.com/_posts/2013/2013-01-25-bookmarks-powershell-module.md

 layout: post
 categories: powershell
 published: false
+description: "There are a few folders that I spend a lot of time and it is surprisingly slow to type `cd c:\path\to\my\project` many times a day.
+I solved this by creating a module that allows me to bookmark directories and navigate to them using aliases.
+Simply put, I can shorten the previous command to `g project`."
 ---

 There are a few folders that I spend a lot of time and it is surprisingly slow to type `cd c:\path\to\my\project` many times a day.
 I solved this by creating a module that allows me to bookmark directories and navigate to them using aliases.
 Simply put, I can shorten the previous command to `g project`.